Symphony No. 6 (Dvořák): Score

 The symphony is written in four movements:

 Instrumentation

-2 flutes (2nd doubling piccolo), 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, 3 trombones, tuba, timpani, strings.
+The score calls for two flutes (2nd doubling piccolo), two oboes, two clarinets, two bassoons, four horns, two trumpets, three trombones, tuba, timpani, strings.

 The piccolo is only used in the third movement.
 The trombones and tuba are only used in the first and fourth movements.

 Orchestration and style

 Dvořák's melodies are often presented in the woodwinds and horns, as well as the strings.
 Dvořák frequently converses back and forth between groups of instruments, sometimes finishing one another's phrases.
 The brass are used more as support in tutti passages, only occasionally leading the melody.